Sunday, June 11, 2023

 Activity Monitor Start-Up, Stop-Up, and Restart

 Connect to the chosen SQL Server instance in SQL Server Management Studio and launch the Activity Monitor.
 Right-click the instance name in the "Object Explorer" pane and choose "Activity Monitor."
-The activities Monitor window will then launch and show current data regarding SQL Server activities.
+The activities Monitor window will launch and show current data regarding SQL Server activities.

 Finding the Activity Monitor's Location